quicwg/ops-drafts/draft-kuehlewind-quic-manageability.md

 protocol as defined.

 QUIC is at the moment very much a moving target.
-This document refers the state of the QUIC working group drafs as well as to changes under discussion, via issues and pull requests in GitHub current as of the time of writing.
+This document refers the state of the QUIC working group drafts as well as to changes under discussion, via issues and pull requests in GitHub current as of the time of writing.

 ## Notational Conventions